-Conditions 17 and 18 of the consent outline the requirements for the establishment and long term security of the conservation offset area on the southern portion of Lot 12 DP 1024564 (as shown in Appendix 2 of the consent).
-The proponent is in the process of preparing a caveat on the title of Lot 12 DP 1024564 in consultation with the NSW DPIE.
-Following endorsement of the caveat by the Secretary (NSW DPIE), the proponent will formalise the caveat with NSW Land and Property Information (NSW LPI).
-Whilst the caveat on title is not yet finalised, Hunter Quarries recognise the importance of maintaining and enhancing the conservation offset area and accordingly implements the Flora and Fauna Management Plan that includes a Management Plan for the Conservation Offset Area.
+Conditions 17 and 18 of Schedule 3 of DA265-10-2004 outline the requirements for the establishment and long term security of the conservation offset area on the southern portion of Lot 12 DP 1024564 (as shown in Figures 2 and 3 of the approved Flora and Fauna Management Plan).
+HQPL is in the process of finalising a caveat on the title of Lot 12 DP 1024564 in consultation with the DPIE.
+On 15 December 2020 the DPIE confirmed that it is satisfied with the content of the caveat (which is comprised of a public positive covenant and a restriction on the use of the land covenant).
+At the time of writing, the HQPL is awaiting the signed documentation from the Minister's delegate.
+Once the signed documentation is received, the caveat with be formalised with the NSW Land and Property Information (NSW LPI).
+Whilst the caveat on title is not yet finalised, HQPL recognise the importance of maintaining and enhancing the conservation offset area and accordingly implements the Flora and Fauna Management Plan that includes a Management Plan for the Conservation Offset Area.